 This is one of the most versatile materials available; it’s a matte opaque material that’s sure to add an extra layer of class to your wedding.
 Poly Premier is fire retardant and perfect for any event, whether you're planning a discreet or elaborate backdrop design!

 This is a very lightweight and sheer material, real voile is made from cotton, and they usually have a very organic and natural feeling.
 They are an excellent choice for professional decorators as well as DIY decorators.

 Velvet drapes stylishly serves as a luxe setting that brings an upscale atmosphere to your special day!
 Its opulent soft texture brings about a whole new level of elegance to your wedding decor scheme.
 It's warm and soft sheen helps create intimate vibes when paired with candlelight and blooming florals.
-You can't go wrong by adding this fabric as a ceremony backdrop, or even as a fun party photo booth backdrop.
+You can't go wrong by adding this drapery panel as a ceremony backdrop, or even as a fun party photo booth backdrop.